covetcode/EditTextFirework-Demo/README.md

 Getting started
 ---------------
 copy "edittextfirework" to your project.
-Add dependency to your build.gradle. in settings.gradle.
+Add dependency to your build.gradle.   <br /> in settings.gradle.
 ```groovy
 include ':app', ':edittextfirework'
 ```

 in build.gradle(app).
 ```groovy
 dependencies {